Marinto-Richee/Photo-Classifier/README.md

    pip install tensorflow
    ```

-3. Download the dataset and organize it in the specified directory `ID Card Program/organized_photos - Copy`.
+3. Download the dataset and organize it in the specified directory `images`.

 4. Modify the `data_dir` variable in the script to point to the dataset directory.